ccxxllhl2/RoboND-Kinematics/writeup_template.md

 ### Project Implementation

-#### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
-Your code must guide the robot to successfully complete 8/10 pick and place cycles.
-Briefly discuss the code you implemented and your results.
+#### 1. White IK_server.py file such that syetem will take the Inverse Kinematic caculation process.
+Then do optimization and play with the error.

 The code will be departed in 3 section.
-* The first section is to set some function as like rot function for calculate Rotation Matrix with x,y and z axis, and also there is a function to caculate the Homogeneous Transforms Matrix.
+* The first section is to set some function as like rot function for calculate Rotation Matrix with x,y and z axis.
+I make a new file "defined_var.py" to seperate some DH process.
+Also I define some variable to save DH parameters which will be used in IK, instead of dict "s".
+With "Matrix" of "Sympy" I can set a model, then feed in datas with "evalf(subs())"

-* The second section is the Forward Kinematic, that's mean is I should set functions to get position(coordinates) by rotaton angle.
+* The second section is the Forward Kinematic, that's mean I should set functions to get position(coordinates) by rotaton angle.
 In this section, I get DH parameters from UDRF file and set them to be symbols.
-T0_3 is a usable variable of next section so I calculate it here.
+To get help of the "defined_var.py", I set most caculation of Forward Kinematic out of the for loop in "IK_server.py".

 * The third section is the Inverse Kinematic, that's mean get angle based on position here.
-In this section, I use knowledge described up to get theta1-3 and calculate rotation matrix R0_3, then Inv R0_3 get R3_6.
-Finally get all 6 theta.
+In this section, I use knowledge described up to get theta1-3 and calculate rotation matrix R0_3, here use "atan2" to get angle when sin and cos of this angle have been known.
+Then transpose R0_3 so that get R3_6.
+Caculation of R3_6 need the real-time value of theta1-3.
+So I turn R3_6 into numpy data after caculated.
+"R3_6 = np.array(R0_3_T * Rrpy).astype(np.float64)".
+Finally get last 3 theta, and make all of thetas into numpy(float64).
 Utilize IK_debug.py, I make the error to be not very high.
-It's very important to separate when theta5>0 and theta5<0.
-Different pose will get same position but different error.
+It's very important to separate when "sin(theta5)>0" and "sin(theta5)<0".
+That's because there is different pose for the grab to reach the same position.
+Different pose will get different error.
 If we can define the pose of joint5, we'll know the pose of joint4.

 ![alt text][image11]

+#### 2.Extended work
+I'll continue the job of this project.
+I think this [paper](https://arxiv.org/abs/1801.10425) is a good choice to refer.